quarto-dev/quarto-web/docs/reference/projects/_websites.md

 ::: {#table-navitem}
 :::

+Note that the `icon` option is available for items in the Navbar, however items in the Sidebar do not support the `icon` option.

 ## Sidebar

 Options that define the side navigation area for a {{< meta project-type >}}.
 For example: